-Because successive generations of stars get continuously enriched with metals (which may in turn affect their masses and lifetimes), it is also possible that the IMF evolves with cosmic time, with more weight toward massive stars at higher redshifts \citep[]{vanDokkum2008,Wang2011}.
+Because successive generations of stars become continuously enriched with metals (which may in turn affect their masses and lifetimes), it is also possible that the IMF evolves with cosmic time, with more weight toward massive stars at higher redshifts \citep[]{vanDokkum2008,Wang2011}.
 For instance, \citet{vanDokkum2008} reports a change of $\Delta \alpha \simeq 1.6$ between a sample of $0.02 < z < 0.83$ cluster galaxies and the canonical value around $1 M_\odot$.
 Although at a different mass range, this is larger than the typical uncertainty reported in Sect.~\ref{subsec:imf}.
-The question on how such a possible IMF evolution would affect the results presented here is not trivial, as it depends on (i) how exactly the IMF evolves with time and (ii) at which redshift range exactly the metals seen today in the ICM were produced.
-While it is clear that a good knowledge on the former will allow the X-IFU to bring constraints on the latter (or inversely), such constraints are difficult to quantify with the present simulations.
-Future work, with time-changing IMF included in the input simulations, will certainly help to address this question.
+The question of how such a possible IMF evolution would affect the results presented here is not trivial, as it depends on (i) exactly how the IMF evolves with time and (ii) at which exact redshift range the metals seen today in the ICM were produced.
+While it is clear that good knowledge of the former will allow the X-IFU to bring constraints on the latter (or inversely), such constraints are difficult to quantify with the present simulations.
+Future work, with a time-changing IMF included in the input simulations, will certainly help to address this question.

 As another consequence of stellar metallicities potentially evolving during the main epoch of enrichment, the simple assumption of using one $Z_{\rm init}$ in our models may limit the interpretation of the above results.
-While, in such a case, one can reasonably expect that $Z_{\rm init}$ represents the bulk of initial metallicities of SN$_{\rm cc}$ progenitors, the precise impact on the derived IMF is less clear.
+While in such a case one can reasonably expect that $Z_{\rm init}$ represents the bulk of initial metallicities of SN$_{\rm cc}$ progenitors, the precise impact on the derived IMF is less clear.
 As shown in \citet{Mernier2016II}, the change of initial metallicity rather impacts the O/Ne ratio (see their fig. 2 right) while the effect of the IMF is rather reflected on the Ne/Mg and Ne/Si ratios (see their fig. 8).
-Although, at first order, we speculate that these effects are thus limited, dedicated studies will be necessary to further quantify them.
+Although at first order we speculate that these effects are therefore limited, dedicated studies will be necessary to further quantify them.